IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_order.html.markdown

 * `dns_provider_instance_crn` - (Optional,string) The CRN-based instance ID of the IBM Cloud Internet Services instance that manages the domains.
 If not present, Certificate Manager assumes a v4 or above Callback URL notifications channel with domain validation exists.
 * `auto_renew_enabled` - (Optional, Default, bool) Determines whether the certificate should be auto renewed.
 Default: false.
     **NOTE:** With `auto_renew_enabled`, certificates are automatically renewed 31 days before they expire.
 If your certificate expires in less than 31 days, you must renew it by updating `rotate_keys`.
 After you do so, your future certificates are renewed automatically.
+* `renew_certificate`-(Optional,Default, bool) Determines whether the certificate should be renewed.Default: false.

 ## Attribute Reference